SSP6904/SSP6904/README.md

 Hello there!
 Welcome to my GitHub profile page!
 Nice to meet you! :smile:

 I'm a developer here and has some of my projects I create uploaded here.
+I also run a developer-based company named [TTNRT Corporation](https://ttnrtsite.me) and have been operating it from 2020 till now!
+If you want to learn more about me, check out my personal website I have listed here! :smile:

 ## Skills I have with
 Below is what I have skills with, along some operating systems and coding languages. :computer: